Sunnepah/iupds-appscale/CONTRIBUTING.md

-w to become a contributor and submit your own code
+# How to become a contributor and submit your own code

 ## Contributor License Agreements